25th Panzer Division: Eastern Front

 In October 1943, the division was transferred to the Eastern Front and was attached to the 4th Panzer Army under Army Group North Ukraine.
-Commanded by General der Panzertruppe Georg Jauer, the division arrived on the Ukrainian Front on 8 November.
+Generalleutnant Adolph von Schell was originally supposed to have been replaced by Generalleutnant Georg Jauer, but Jauer could not be replaced as commander of 20th Panzergrenadier Division in time.
+Schell remained in command despite Guderian's attempt to persuade him to step down.
+Generalleutnant Hans Tröger was the next choice for commander, but he would not reach the division until 20 November.
+The division arrived on the Ukrainian Front on 8 November.
 At that time, the 4th Panzer Army was in serious trouble due to Soviet attacks which had captured Kiev and the Red Army was in a position to encircle the whole 4th Panzer Army.
 Being thrown straight into the battle by the High Command, the 25th Panzer Division drove forward but was halted by the advancing Soviet 7th Guards Tank Corps that had just captured Zhitomir.

 As the month went on, the situation changed with the arrival of the elite 1st SS Division, along with the 1st and 7th Panzer Divisions, under the command of 48th Panzer Corps (who also commanded the 25th).
 These were battle hardened, full-strength units that drove north then west to retake Zhitomir where the 25th became involved in heavy fighting.
 To counter this assault, the Russians attacked with the 7th Guards Tank Corps and a huge tank battle ensued, although not on the same scale seen at Kursk a few months previously.
 The heavy fighting continued until the end of November, when mud halted all operations.

 Although suffering heavy losses, largely due to inexperience, the division had played a significant role in halting a major Soviet advance east of Fastov (southwest of Kiev), as well as participating in the counterattacks against the Kiev Salient.

 On 20 November 1943, the 25th Panzer Division possessed 63 tanks, though the percentage of operationality is unclear.

 At the start of the new year in 1944, the division had lost all offensive capabilities; in the following months, the retreat across Ukraine left the division with only 8,000 men when it was encircled with the 1st Panzer Army in Hube's Pocket and was almost completely destroyed.